Travel, parking and getting to work

 Driving can be a high risk activity during extreme weather.
 Your employer should have a policy on winter driving and emergency arrangements.
 Both you and your employer should follow any advice given by the police.

-Make sure to check everything is in working order including lights and indicators, check your tyres (consider the use of winter tyres especially if you live somewhere that is prone to very low temperatures and snow), check windscreen wipers are working and you have windscreen wash.
+Make sure you check that everything is in working order including lights and indicators, check your tyres (consider the use of winter tyres especially if you live somewhere that is prone to very low temperatures and snow), check windscreen wipers are working and that you have windscreen wash.

 The Royal Society for the Prevention of Accidents also has helpful guidance.